 To load an instrument to use on a track in your DAW (Digital Audio Workstation), you first need an sfz player.
 I use and recommend using Sforzando.
 It works with both Windows and a MAC.

 After installing Sforzando for use in your DAW, load Sforzando onto your track, you can drag and drop the .sfz file corresponding to the desired instrument into Sforzando.

 Some have commented that the mod wheel doesn’t work or doesn’t do anything.
-I suspect it’s mostly that I haven’t explained it well, or perhaps at all.
+I suspect it’s mostly that I haven’t explained it well enough.

 The mod wheel, in the samples labelled “normal-mod-wheel”, (found in the Standard Orchestra edition) adjusts the attack of the samples.
 When the mod wheel is at it’s lowest setting and a note is played, you will hear the note right away.
 When the mod wheel is at its highest setting, the note will “slowly” build.
 It may seem like a subtle difference but the instrument will not sound realistic if the note builds any more slowly than at the maximum mod wheel setting.

 To hear the effect, try the following test: